What does SDN mean

 What is BGP?

-What is BGP protocol in networking?
+What is the BGP protocol in networking?
 Border Gateway Protocol (BGP) is the routing protocol under the Exterior Gateway Protocol (EGP) category.
 In addition, we have separate protocols, which are Interior Gateway Protocols (IGPs).
-However, IGP can come with some disadvantages.
+However, IGP can have some disadvantages.

 Firstly, policies are challenging to implement with an IGP because of the need for more flexibility.
 Usually, a tag is the only tool available that can be problematic to manage and execute on a large-scale basis.
 In the age of increasingly complex networks in both architecture and services, BGP presents a comprehensive suite of knobs to deal with complex policies, such as the following: